-If you are struggling and need help picking up shopping, collecting a prescription, need some urgent supplies or just want a friendly chat or someone to pray with, we’d love to help.
+If you are struggling during this Covid-19 outbreak, and need help picking up shopping, collecting a prescription.
+Or need some urgent supplies or just want a friendly chat or someone to pray with, we’d love to help.
 If you need help then please contact the church office on 01905 22022 or send an email to firstname.lastname@example.org.

-During Covid19, we are not having any drop in centres, if there is a need that is an emergency or urgent (ie child has grown out of clothes and had nothing that fits), we will get together the required items and deliver in Worcester.
+During Covid19, we are not having any drop in centres, so if there is a need that is an emergency or urgent (ie child has grown out of clothes and had nothing that fits).
+We will get together the required items and deliver within Worcester.
 Delivery will be at an agreed time and the items left at the front of the door, then we will ring the door bell and retreat to allow safe collection of the items.

 We can be contacted on 01905 676424, email@example.com or through our Worcester Growbaby Facebook page.

 Worcester City Council is directing those in need to the #here2help service coordinated by Worcestershire County Council. #here2help focuses on assisting our communities and coordinating support, especially for vulnerable residents.
 If you need help and would like to be contacted by a helper or volunteer within 24hrs, please visit worcestershire.gov.uk/here2help

 Can you help?

 Our community is our strongest asset, especially in times of great need.
 If you can help as a volunteer, or to donate goods or services, again please please visit worcestershire.gov.uk/here2help

 Sports Partnership Herefordshire and Worcestershire have set up Stay Active at home – www.sportspartnershiphw.co.uk/api/email/view/Mzc5NS82NDc1MTAy

 Also, feel free to share the following information: Are you spending a lot of time at home at the moment, during this difficult time and perhaps looking for things to do to keep busy?